ingo/ingo.github.io/_recipes_output (original)/mayo_marinated_chicken_with_chimichurri.md

 description: Chicken cutlets rubbed with mayo and marinated in chimichurri sauce, delivering a consistent flavor and improved browning.
 The chicken can be cooked on the grill or in a cast-iron skillet indoors.
 image: 28Kenjirex1-articleLarge.jpg
 image_attribution: David Malosh
-image_source: The New York Times.
-Food Stylist: Barrett Washburne
+image_source: The New York Times
 size: 2-4 servings
 time: About 10 minutes, plus marinating if desired
 author: J. Kenji López-Alt